-We assess the applications against eligibility criteria and notify you if you are not eligible.
+We review the applications against eligibility criteria and notify you if you are not eligible.

-We assess each eligible application against the merit criteria including an overall consideration of value for money and compare it to other eligible applications.
+We assess eligible applications against the merit criteria including an overall consideration of value for money and compare it to other eligible applications.

 We make grant recommendations